Damo Suzuki: Personal life

 plane tickets required to attain that distant dream".

 Suzuki picked up his nickname "Damo" while staying on a farm in Wexford, Ireland.
 The nickname is "based on a misfortune-prone anime character".

-Suzuki participated in 1959-1960 Anpo protests and protests of 1968.
-In 2004, Suzuki told an interviewer he was an anarchist, saying he didn't believe in any kind of politician and not so interested in economic things and materialism, so it's my dream to continue this so that people get a feeling that brings them much more together."
+He participated in the 1959-1960 Anpo protests and protests of 1968.
+In 2004, Suzuki told an interviewer he was an anarchist, saying he didn't believe in any kind of politician and was "not so interested in economic things and materialism, so it's my dream to continue this so that people get a feeling that brings them much more together."

-He was diagnosed at 33 with colon cancer, a disease that claimed his father's life when Suzuki was five years old.
+Suzuki was diagnosed at 33 with colon cancer, a disease that claimed his father's life when Suzuki was five years old.
 He was diagnosed with colon cancer again in 2014 and given a 10% chance of survival.
 He died at his home in Cologne on 9 February 2024 at the age of 74.
 The documentary Energy explores Suzuki's battle with cancer and relationship with his wife.

 Style and legacy

 Suzuki's free-form, often improvised, lyrics were largely indiscernible, leading many critics to think they were sung in no particular language.
 Suzuki's bandmate, Michael Karoli compared his singing to Billie Holiday, highlighted by "this strange, modal way of singing a very refined harmony, with some slight dissonances".
 According to journalist Jo Vito, Suzuki "had an innovative and inimitable approach to singing, often improvising parts sung in a variety of languages (a blend he referred to as 'the language of the Stone Age')".

-The readers' poll on German music, published in the Sounds magazine on February 1972, voted Can second-best group, Tago Mago second-best album, and Damo the second-best vocalist.
+The readers' poll on German music, published in the Sounds magazine in February 1972, voted Can second-best group, Tago Mago second-best album, and Damo the second-best vocalist.

 The Fall's 1985 album This Nation's Saving Grace contains the song "I Am Damo Suzuki".
 The Fall's vocalist Mark E. Smith was an early fan of Can and became friends with Suzuki, who in 2019 used the song title for his biography I Am Damo Suzuki.
 The rock band the Mooney Suzuki takes its name from Suzuki and Can's earlier vocalist Malcolm Mooney.